 Vacations are a time of relaxation and fun, and also a great time to practice your iPhone photography!
 Whether you’re traveling the world, going on a family vacation or just taking a short weekend break, documenting your trip with photographs is a great way to record your vacation memories forever.
-In this tutorial, you’ll discover 8 inspiring tips for taking memorable and varied vacation photos with your iPhone.
+In this tutorial, you’ll discover 8 travel photography techniques for taking memorable and varied vacation photos with your iPhone.

 1. Make Use Of Establishing Shots

 The term “establishing shot” is well known in the movie industry.
 In almost every movie that you’ve watched, you will have seen the opening visuals showcasing wide angle, recognizable locations.

 If it’s not a recognizable location, then it’s often substituted for a recognizable object or situation that gives the viewer a sense of where they are.
 Using establishing shots in your vacation photography gives the viewer an idea of where you went.